swiss-seismological-service/scrtdd/README.md

 The SCRTDD is a [Seiscomp3](<https://github.com/SeisComP3/seiscomp3>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline multi-event (catalog) Double-Difference relocation.

-The actual methods are described in the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Felix Waldhauser et al.
+The actual methods are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser et al. and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Felix Waldhauser et al.

-The actual Double-Difference inversion method is currently performed by the hypoDD software, which has to be installed in the system (currently tested on version 1.3 and 2.1b), while scrtdd code deals with the seiscomp3 internal details, allowing the user to quickly and easily perform Double-Difference relocations on existing events or in real-time.

 ## Compile